techisteps/small-enterprise/network-topology/README.md

 In this tutorial we'll create a network topology with 5 VBOX VM's.
 Please refer to the `NetworkDiagram.drawio` file for further details.
 This file can be open with `https://app.diagrams.net/`.

+## Objective
+The objective of this tutorial is to create a network topology with 5 VBOX VM's and setup networking between them so that they can communicate with each other and can access internet.

+- Step 1: Create 5 Vbox Vm's and setup network based on given diagram
+- Step 2: Setup routing between Vbox Vm's
+- Step 3: Setup NAT so that we can access internet from each of the Vbox Vm's

+### The 3 most important steps are as below:

+1. ***Setup interfaces:***
+    In this step we have to set `IP`, `Subnet`, `Gateway` to all network interfaces on each of the Vm's.
+This is based on how physically the network cards are attached.
+This means how the designated route can be reached.
+2. ***Setup routing:***
+    If two network cards are physically attached with same cable then traffic can flow between them directly without any routing.
+If two network cards are attached to the same switch then we need to setup routing between them to allow traffic to flow.
+    This step consist of `IP Forwarding` and `Routing`.
+3. ***Setup NAT:***
+    Internet traffic for our network will flow from main router in this case `inetPC` Vm acting as router for our network.
+In this step we have to setup NAT so that we can access internet from each of the Vbox Vm's.
+NAT will translate our private IP to public IP and vice versa.

 We have to create 5 Vbox Vm's.
-This will be tedious thus we'll create a baseApline image and clone it to create 5 Vbox Vm's.
+This will be tedious thus we'll create a `baseApline` image and clone it to create 5 Vbox Vm's.

 ## Create VM's